nicoespeon/nicoespeon.github.io/en/_posts/2015-11-26-plop-micro-generator-boilerplate-yeoman-alternative.md

 I did wrote a Yeoman generator for the project before.
 It was concretely unused by the team.

-If we need to go further, there would miss one feature so far: the possibility to adapt actions regarding user answers.
-Need a use case?
-New module creation.

-Currently, all we need to do is create a module.
-Then we create a collection, a model, a view… We could save a little bit of time if, **when we create the module**, plop asks us along if we need to include something else.

-I'll certainly create an issue for that.
-Probably a PR if I got some time.

-Nevertheless, plop is the kind of tool that saves you 10 minutes here and there, every single day.
+Definitely, plop is the kind of tool that saves you 10 minutes here and there, every single day.
 And running `plop module` in your console, how cool is that \o/